Shania Twain: 2011–2015: Return to music, residency, and tour

-In May 2011, Twain confirmed in an interview that she would release her first new single in six years, "Today Is Your Day", after the finale of Why Not? with Shania Twain.
-Twain previewed the song in the first episode of the series.
-Twain worked with music producers David Foster and Nathan Chapman on the song.
-She also published her autobiography with Atria Books, From This Moment On.
-The last episode of "Why Not?" features Twain and Lionel Richie recording "Endless Love" which would be the first single from his 2012 album, Tuskegee.
+In May 2011 Twain confirmed in an interview that she would release her first new single in six years, "Today Is Your Day", after the finale of Why Not? with Shania Twain.
+She previewed the song in the first episode of the series.
+She worked with music producers David Foster and Nathan Chapman on the song.
+She published her autobiography with Atria Books, From This Moment On.
+The last episode of Why Not? features her and Lionel Richie recording "Endless Love" which would be the first single from his 2012 album Tuskegee.
 "Today Is Your Day" was officially released to iTunes and country radio on June 12, 2011.
-In addition to "Today Is Your Day", Twain also collaborated with Michael Bublé on his 2011 album Christmas (also produced by David Foster).
-Twain recorded "White Christmas" with Bublé, which was the first single from the album.
-On June 8, 2011, at a press conference at the Country Music Hall of Fame in Nashville, Twain announced that she would headline Caesars Palace in Las Vegas for two years.
-Her show, titled Still the One, began on December 1, 2012, with shows expected to run in 2013 and 2014.
+In addition to "Today Is Your Day", she collaborated with Michael Bublé on his 2011 album Christmas (also produced by David Foster).
+She recorded "White Christmas" with Bublé, which was the first single from the album.
+On June 8, 2011, at a press conference at the Country Music Hall of Fame in Nashville, she announced that she would headline Caesars Palace in Las Vegas for two years.
+Her show, titled Still the One, ran from December 1, 2012, to December 13, 2014.

-In July 2013, Twain announced on Facebook that she was working on her album over the summer during a break from Still the One.
-In October 2013, Twain sat down with Robin Roberts from Good Morning America as a featured artist on the Countdown to the CMA Awards.
-In the interview, Twain said that a new album was coming, but she said that she was still in the process of finding the right producer.
+In July 2013 she announced on Facebook that she was working on her album over the summer during a break from Still the One.
+In October 2013 she sat down with Robin Roberts from Good Morning America as a featured artist on the Countdown to the CMA Awards.
+In the interview she said that a new album was coming, but she said that she was still in the process of finding the right producer.